 Principles and Priorities:

-Our priority areas for funding are based on priorities established both by Rotary International (global areas of interest) and Muskegon Rotary’s 2013 Visioning Process (local areas of interest).
+Our priority areas for funding are based on the Muskegon Rotary’s most recent Visioning Process

 Muskegon Rotary Priorities:

-- Community development projects which enhance downtown Muskegon and lakeshore areas.
+- Community development projects which enhance the Muskegon area.

 - Activities that benefit youth.